At Trump's Cabinet meeting, flattery is flavour of the day

-WASHINGTON They came to praise President Donald Trump, not focus on the controversies engulfing him.
+WASHINGTON (Reuters) - They came to praise President Donald Trump, not focus on the controversies engulfing him.

 One by one, Trump's Cabinet members assembled around the table spoke effusively about the president as he sat beaming, soaking it all in at the first formal gathering of his most senior officials at the White House on Monday.